Wally Schang

 Walter Henry Schang (August 22, 1889 – March 6, 1965) was an American professional baseball player and manager.
 He played in Major League Baseball as a catcher from 1913 to 1931 for the Philadelphia Athletics, Boston Red Sox, New York Yankees, St. Louis Browns and the Detroit Tigers.
+Schang was considered one of the best major league catchers of his era--offensively and defensively.